ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 we can convert an [int] [i] with a numeric value [0 \<= i
-\<= 9] to a single character digit matching this value, and then we will present a first procedure to convert larger integers to [strings]{.str}.
+\<= 9] to a single character digit matching this value, and then we will present a first procedure to convert larger integers to [strings].
 After that we will try to improve that first procedure, we will make it generic and will investigate which problems may occur on restricted hardware like small microcontrollers and embedded systems.